A Case for Methane Fueled Electrical Power Generation: Part 1 – GHG Emissions

 One of the current comparison standards for GHG pollutants is to convert them to kilograms of CO2 equivalent per 1000 BTUs of energy produced (e.g., kg CO2e/1000BTU).
 This measurement tells us the equivalent amount of CO2 created by generating 1000BTUs of energy using the fuel in question.

-The list below normalizes the GHG potential impact of various energy sources against the CO2e standard:
+The chart below normalizes the GHG potential impact of various energy sources against the CO2e standard:

 Although it is not surprising to see that diesel, gas, vented or flared methane have higher GHG emissions than solar or wind, it may be surprising to some to see that methane fueled reciprocating engines have significantly less GHG emissions.
 In fact, methane fueled reciprocating engines are similar in emissions to solar PV and are less than a 1MW lithium-ion battery.